aaronkossam/netflix-clone/README.md

+TITLE

-Title: Netflix website-Homepage-clone
+Netflix website-Homepage-clone

 Description:

-This project is a clone of the official website of netflix.

-The script was completely achieved using CSS and HTML .It was design to suit all screen sizes excluding

-screen size of  162px and below .
+This project is a clone of the official website of netflix.The script was completely achieved using CSS and HTML .Design to suit all screen sizes excluding screen size of ** 162px and below** .

 Technologies:

+i.
 CSS

+ii.
 HTML

-Contribute:

-I therefore urge junior frontend devs to

-contribute to this open-source

-Instruction :

-Make sure you fork the Repo

-issue a pull command

-Make any necessary contribution

-commit

-issue push command